marciazimmerman/hello-world/README.md

 - code a converter from Canadian to United States dollars;
 - write a simple text-based game;
 - create an app that inventories the items in my toolbox
--  each item should have a Name and
--  three otherwise-undefined properties in an array
--     hammer (13 ounce, claw, old)
--     boxcutter (yellow, scrounged, from garage)
--     socket set (small, from OSH)
--
 - take over the world.

 Some things I have done: